Note: information on this page refers to Ceylon 1.1, not to the current release.

 - A toplevel

-class is visible wherever the package that contains it is visible. - A
+sharedclass is visible wherever the package that contains it is visible. - A

-class nested inside a class or interface is visible wherever the containing class or interface is visible.
+sharedclass nested inside a class or interface is visible wherever the containing class or interface is visible.

 A class declaration nested inside the body of a containing class or interface

-may be annotated formal
+may be annotated formal.
+A formal class must

-also be annotated shared
+also be annotated shared.

 Like abstract classes, formal classes may have formal members.
 Unlike abstract classes, formal classes may be instantiated.

-class must be refined by concrete
+A formal class must be refined by concrete

 subclasses of the containing class or interface.